 - Caution: Do not turn stud!

 - Loosen all four "A" nuts.

 - Tilt insulator to necessary angle using "B" nuts.

 - Adjust all four "B" nuts (up or down) until proper alignment is achieved.

 - Retighten nuts to proper torque.

-Figure 7: Insulator Stack Alignment
+Figure 3: Insulator Stack Alignment

-- 1.8.1.
-Confirm that switch is oriented properly, per the unit assembly drawing. - 1.8.2.
-Confirm that the match marks are aligned and all hardware is tight. - 1.9.
-Mount the jaws as indicated in Figure 8.
-This would also be a convenient time to mount the arcing horns, jaw corona shield, and corona rings.
+- 1.7.
+Confirm that switch is oriented properly, per the unit assembly drawing. - 1.8.
+Confirm that the match marks are aligned and all hardware is tight.